chetanbg1/cbgwork1/README.md

 	 checked exception can be propagated with throws used in method signature
-    	 can declare multiple exceptions when exception is thrown by main() method , java runtime terminates the program and prints the exception message and teh stack trace is shown in-system console unreachable catch block -when we keep super class first and sub classes later like Exception first and then nullpointer ..in multi catch block
+    	 can declare multiple exceptions when exception is thrown by main() method , java runtime terminates the program and prints the exception message and the stack trace is shown in-system console unreachable catch block -when we keep super class first and sub classes later like Exception first and then nullpointer ..in multi catch block

 Exception Propagation